MCT-master/mct-master.github.io/_posts/2022-05-15-pedropl-human-machine-impro.md

 ## Evaluation

-The system was evaluate for a number of 8 agents.
+The system was evaluated for a number of 8 agents.
 This size was chosen from several experimentations considering the trade-off between latency and audio dropouts.
 The summary for the measurements based on this size is shown in the table below.

 <figure style="float: none">
    <img src="/assets/image/2022_05_15_pedropl_thesis_systemmeasurements.jpg" alt="measurements" title="system measurements" width="auto" />